Cadmium-free quantum dot

 Quantum dots (QDs) are semiconductor nanoparticles with a size less than 10 nm.
 They exhibited size-dependent properties especially in the optical absorption and the photoluminescence (PL).
 Typically, the fluorescence emission peak of the QDs can be tuned by changing their diameters.
 So far, QDs were consisted of different group elements such as CdTe, CdSe, CdS in the II-VI category, InP or InAs in the III-V category, CuInS2 or AgInS2 in the I–III–VI2 category, and PbSe/PbS in the IV-VI category.
 These QDs are promising candidates as fluorescent labels in various biological applications such as bioimaging, biosensing and drug delivery.

 However, most of the QDs in the commercial market are cadmium (Cd)-based QDs.
 Their potential toxicity in the biological environment has been debated over the past decade as the Cd2+ ions released from the QD surface are highly toxic to the cells and tissues.
-Thus, many researchers have focused on the development of cadmium-free quantum dots (CFQDs) in the past decade.
+Thus, many researchers have focused on the development of cadmium-free quantum dots (CFQDs) in the 2010s.

-Optical Properties of Quantum Dots

-Localized surface plasmon resonance (LSPR)characteristically occurs in quantum dots which contain a base metal like cadmium or lead.
-This interaction of nano-scale metals with light is characterized by surface-bound charge density oscillations of the free electrons in resonance with the driving electromagnetic field and produces a specific intensity of light.
-In Laymen terms, this means the valence electron of the metal oscillates up and down in resonance with the applied electromagnetic field from the natural light thus causing a different color to be emitted.
-For metals, the frequency at which LSPR can by tuned by adjusting the size of the nanocrystal, the geometry and the local medium.
-It is primarily controlled by the free electron density of the material.

-However, LSPR can occur in semiconductor nanocrystals, which do no contain a base metal but instead contain a doped semiconductor like zinc selenide and Indium Phosphide, which contain appreciable free carrier densities.
-The LSPRs of semiconductor behave similarly to how LSPR of metals behave, meaning a their size and shape are altered the LSPR frequency should change.
-The key difference between semiconductor and metal nanocrystals is the ability of the semiconductors to change the "electron" or carrier concentrations.
-This concentration can be changed by doping the semiconductor and changing the temperature of the phase transitions.